ebabel-games/ebabel-games/README.md

 ```

 - `npm start` — This will spawn a development server with a default port of `1234`.
-- `npm run build` — This will output a production build in the `dist` directory.
+- `npm run build` — This will output a production build in the `build` directory.

 ### Custom port